 As outlined previously, the effective land supply is the part of the established land supply, which is free of constraints and able to be developed within the next five years.
 Programming of the effective land supply helps to identify if there is sufficient supply of effective land within the Scottish Borders for the next five year period.
 Table 5 contains a summary of the effective housing land supply for the previous five audits, while Figure 3 contains a summary of the current effective housing land supply by HMA.
 Over the past five years, the effective land supply has peaked at 3,679 units as part of the 2018/19 HLA.
-The total effective housing land supply, has decreased by 643 units since the previous audit, this is due to an increase in completions in the most recent audit.

 Programming of the audit continues to be an increasingly difficult process, due to the market uncertainty, increased economic pressures and the difficulty for developers and potential buyers to obtain finance.

-Table 5: Effective housing land supply annually (2017/18 to 2021/22)
+Table 5: Effective housing land supply annually (2018/19 to 2022/23)

-Audit Period 2017/18 2018/19 2019/20 2020/21 2021/22 Effective Land Supply 3,668 3,679 3,585 3,538 2,895
+Audit Period 2018/19 2019/20 2020/21 2021/22 2022/23 Effective Land Supply 3,679 3,585 3,538 2,895 2,653

-Figure 3: Effective housing land supply (2018 to 2022)
+Figure 3: Effective housing land supply (2019 to 2023)